vmware/differential-datalog/README.md

 at the next login attempt.
 To configure your current shell run `source $HOME/.cargo/env`.

-# Building
+## Building

-To build the software execute:
+To build the software execute the following command anywhere inside the project directory tree:

 ```
 stack build